 B.S. in Rangeland, Wildlife, & Fisheries Management Course Requirements

 Students admitted to the 3+2 MPSA/RWFM must complete 102 credit hours of their bachelor’s degree prior to enrollment in the MPSA in the fall of their fourth year when classified as a U4.
 Students complete the rest of their bachelor’s degree course requirements by double counting 18 credit hours of MPSA courses toward their bachelor’s degree.
-9 credit hours double count toward RWFM general electives and 9 credit hours double count toward general electives.
+3 credit hours double count toward an RWFM directed elective and 15 credit hours double count toward general electives.

 COURSES TO COMPLETE PRIOR TO FOURTH YEAR (102 Credit Hours)